Ahmed Moalim Fiqi: Early life and education

 Fiqi was born in 1971 in Galkayo, Somalia, His family hailed from the Sa'ad Habargidir clan.
 Fiqi took his primary and secondary school in Mogadishu.
 In 1988, after his two-year Military service he was admitted to the College of Law at the Somali National University.
 Fiqi didn't complete his studies due to the Somali Civil War.
 He then went to Sudan and studied agriculture at the University of Khartoum.
-Fiqi is a graduate of International Islamic University Malaysia.
+Details regarding the completion of formal degrees have not been widely documented in Publicly available sources.

 Fiqi speaks Somali, Arabic, and English.

 Political career

 Ahmed Fiqi started his political career during the Islamic Courts Union.
 He was very close friend of former ICU leader Sharif Sheikh Ahmed.
 Later when Sharif Sheikh Ahmed become president, Fiqi served as the Somali ambassador to Sudan from 2010 to 2011.
 He served as Director General of the National Intelligence and Security Agency and Presidential Candidate for the Galmudug State of Somalia.

 In early 2015, Ahmed Fiqi co-founded Daljir Party with Sharif Sheikh Ahmed and Hassan Moalim.
 Later Ahmed Fiqi ran for the office of President of Galmudug State.
 He lost to his contender Abdikarim Hussein Guled.
 Guled won by 49 to 40 votes over former Intelligence Chief Ambassador Ahmed Moallim Fiqi.

 On 28 November 2016, Ahmed Moalim Fiqi was elected as member of the Federal Parliament of Somalia from Galmudug in Adado, Somalia.

 Fiqi's Daljir Party formed a coalition with former Somali President Hassan Mohamud's Peace and Development Party.
 They launched Union for Peace and Development Party in October 2018.

+Fiqi has been a prominent and sometimes polarizing figure in Somali politics.
+During his tenure as Minister of Interior (2022–2024), he played a central role in federal-state relations and reconciliation processes, including engagements with federal member states such as Puntland.
+His approach drew both support and criticism from political stakeholders.

+In 2024, he was appointed Minister of Foreign Affairs and International Cooperation, where he oversaw Somalia’s diplomatic engagement at the United Nations, including its successful bid for a non-permanent seat on the UN Security Council.
+He also took a firm position on regional issues, including Somalia’s response to Ethiopia’s memorandum of understanding with Somaliland.

+Fiqi’s frequent reassignment across key ministries has been widely noted in Somali political discourse.
+Analysts have described his appointments as reflecting his perceived reliability within the executive, particularly by President Hassan Sheikh Mohamud.
+At the same time, critics argue that repeated redeployments may point to shifting political alignments and raise questions about continuity within government institutions.